iltay/ILMath/README.md

 # ILMath
-This repo is just for simple math functions with fsharp
+The goal of repo is using math functions with fsharp